 Elements Evaluated

 Item Aggregate Gradation Fineness Modulus Compaction Fracture

 Selected Surfacing Х

 Sand Surfacing Х

-Crushed Base Course Type A х х
+Crushed Base Course Type A x х

-Crushed Base Course Type B x
+Crushed Base Course Type B х

-Crushed Top Surfacing Type A Х х
+Crushed Top Surfacing Type A х х

 Crushed Top Surfacing Type B x

-Crushed Aggregate Cover Material x X
+Crushed Aggregate Cover Material x х

-Cement Treated Base x x
+Cement Treated Base x х

-Plant Mix Surfacing and Base x x Х
+Plant Mix Surfacing and Base х х х

 Portland Cement Concrete Paving x X

-- P is the percent of reduction in contract unit price. - Xn is the average of the several test values from samples taken from the lot, with n indicating the number of values. - A is a variable factor to be used as n changes according to the following: when n is 3, a = 0.45; n is 4, a = 0.38; n is 5, a = 0.33; n is 6, a = 0.30; and n is 7, a = 0.28. - R is the difference between the highest and lowest values in the group of several test results from the lot. - Tu is the upper or maximum tolerance limit permitted by the specifications. - TL is the lower or minimum tolerance limit permitted by the specifications. - F is the price reduction factor to be applied for each element as shown in Table $\underline{105-2}$ .
+- P is the percent of reduction in contract unit price. - Xn is the average of the several test values from samples taken from the lot, with n indicating the number of values. - R is the difference between the highest and lowest values in the group of several test results from the lot. - Tu is the upper or maximum tolerance limit permitted by the specifications. - TL is the lower or minimum tolerance limit permitted by the specifications. - F is the price reduction factor to be applied for each element as shown in Table $\underline{105-2}$.